tokamak-network/ton-staking-v2/docs/kr/ton-staking-v2.md

         ```jsx
         /**
-         * @notice Returns true if the operator has permission.
+         * @notice Returns true if the the addr is a manager.
          * @param addr the address to check
          */
         function isOperator(address addr) public view returns (bool)